tailhook/verwalter/doc/concepts.rst

 having two leaders is not a problem when used wisely.

-.. note:: Yes you can control how small cluster must be for cluster model to work and you can configure different reactions in majority and minority partition.
+.. note:: Yes you can control how small cluster must be for cluster model to work, and you can configure different reactions in majority and minority partition.
 I.e. doing any decisions on a single node isolated from 1000 other nodes is useless.
 But switching off external `memcache` instance for the sake of running local one may be super-useful if you have a micro-service running on just two nodes.

 The Missing Parts
 -----------------

-In current implementation the missing part of the puzzle is a means to deliver files to each box.
+In the current implementation, the missing part of the puzzle is a means to deliver files to each box.
 In particular the following files might need to be distributed between nodes:

 1. Images of containers for lithos